 Thinking of Joining Your Condo Board?

-This is it!
-This is the year you’re joining your Condo Board to become more involved with your condo community.
+Condo board member duties are essential to understand if this is the year you’re joining your Condo Board to become more involved with your condo community.
 Before you sign up, make sure you understand the realities of what being an effective condo board member means (hint: it’s not a place to be grumpy about your building).

 Time Commitment

-Both in our own experience as board members, along with discussions from the boards we support, is that the one thing we / they didn’t expect was the time commitment involved with being part of a board that was not yet running smoothly.
+Both in our own experience as board members, along with discussions from the boards we support, is that the one thing we/they didn’t expect was the time commitment involved with being part of a board that was not yet running smoothly.

 Responsibilities